 Hire a coordinator – they can be a great middle man to help speak on your behalf when you’re busy and they can help build a timeline so everyone knows where to be at all times.
 Setting those kinds of boundaries and expectations can be everything on your wedding day.

 If you don’t want kids on your wedding day, indicate so on the invitations.
-If you do want kids, consider a wedding sitter.
+If you do want kids, consider a wedding nanny agency like the Nanny Miller Agency.
 They will watch the children and help facilitate any games or projects you may want them to do!

 Speak up if you need something, you’re too warm/overwhelmed/ or would like to do something else during your photos.
-It’s better to speak your mind and say no to something (like maybe an idea we have) then to get through it being more stressed and overwhelmed.
-We would rather spend time creating an image you will love!
+It’s better to speak your mind and say no to something (like maybe an idea I have) then to get through it being more stressed and overwhelmed.
+I would rather spend time creating an image you will love!

 Have days where you don’t talk wedding talk AT ALL.
 Take breaks and schedule time for yourself and time with your partner.